Armored Heart: L'Odeur de l'Amour

 The elf scowled, then nodded.
 “Yes, captain,” he said as he turned and led his soldiers away.
 Throughout all of this, Seeker had kept her sword raised.
 And she continued to do so, even as the guards disappeared from view, and then from hearing.

-“Is what I’ve been hearing about you true?” he asked, calmly.
+“Is what I’ve been hearing about you true?”
+He asked, calmly.

 “Is what?
 That I orchestrated my own husband’s death?
 Or that I stole vast fortunes from Armitage?”
 Lanri asked.
 She was nervous, worried he’d lash out and come up with something even worse to say or do to her than what she’d already heard.